How to accelerate product development in the automotive industry

 The traditional automotive landscape as we know it is coming to an end.
 Government regulations and incentives worldwide are phasing out the use of fossil fuels to reduce harmful emissions.
 The automotive industry is shifting focus from internal combustion engines (ICEs) powered by diesel or petrol to cleaner and more efficient electric vehicles (EVs) to adapt to these bans.

 However, the return on investment (ROI) from vehicle electrification is far off in the future for automotive manufacturers.
 As such, companies must still develop ICE vehicles to continue to make revenue today.
-But this balancing act is complicated by the cost of experimenting with new engineering designs on the production and shop floors.
-Not being able to deal with this challenge successfully will lead to late problems in the product lifecycle and adversely affect the ROI of new products.
+However, this balancing act is complicated by the cost of experimenting with new engineering designs on the production and shop floors.
+Being unable to deal with this challenge successfully will lead to late problems in the product lifecycle and adversely affect the ROI of new products.

 New technologies are disrupting traditional vehicle development

-Powerful mobility technologies like advanced driver assistance systems (ADAS) and autonomous driving are transforming vehicle development and attracting start-ups and tech companies worldwide who are quickly making their way into the market.
+Powerful mobility technologies like ADAS and autonomous driving are transforming vehicle development and attracting start-ups and tech companies worldwide who are quickly entering the market.
 As a result, this forces traditional automotive companies to innovate new technologies to meet these new challenges faster.

-Up to 15 percent of all new vehicles sold in 2030 could be fully autonomous.
+Infographic showing up to 15 percent of all new vehicles sold in 2030 could be fully autonomous

 Increased regulations are forcing automotive companies to act

-Regulatory, sustainability and homologation requirements are constantly evolving as EVs, AVs, and advanced ADAS become the new normal for the automotive industry.
-In this case, homologation refers to certifying that a particular car is roadworthy and matches specific criteria the government has laid out for all vehicles made or imported into that country.
+Regulatory, sustainability and homologation requirements constantly evolve as EVs, AVs, and advanced ADAS become the new normal for the automotive industry.
+In this case, homologation refers to certifying that a car is roadworthy and matches the government’s specific criteria for all vehicles made or imported into that country.

-Increased regulations are forcing automotive and transportation companies to innovate.
+Infographic showing increased regulations forcing automotive companies to act

 Because of this, traceability is especially relevant when developing safety-critical systems prescribed by safety guidelines.
 A common requirement of these guidelines is that critical requirements must be verified and demonstrated through traceability.
 OEMs need a new solution to help traceability and accelerate vehicle development innovation.